binnes/Node-RED-container-prod/Node-RED config from environment/README.md

     e.g. on mac the command might look like:
     `docker run -itd -p 1880:1880 --env-file env.list -v /Users/brian/NRdata:/data -v /Users/brian/moreNodeRedWorkshop/en/part5/broker:/mosquitto --network NRbridge --name mynodered nodered/node-red`

 ### Step 6.
-Updating Docker container in DockerHub
+Updating Docker container in dockerhub

 To create a containerised version of the latest version of the Node-RED application you need to rebuild and push the updated Node-RED application.